charlesrosenbauer/Bzo-Compiler/README.md

 * Polymorphic types, Algebraic types, and Containers are supported, but not Type Classes.

 * Lambda expressions are of course supported.
 They are denoted with a single semicolon.

+* Source files may use the extensions .bz or .lbz. .lbz is used for literate programming.
+When using literate programming, lines are comments by default.
+Lines starting with the ">" character are read as code, with the ">" character omitted.

 * Other features: pattern matching, efficient zipper support, and the ability to use what would normally be considered special characters in identifiers (so long as they aren't used in the normal syntax).